dorongut1/TargCC-Core-V2/docs/PHASE3_PROGRESS.md

 - ✅ DI setup is working perfectly
 - ✅ Separate command classes scale better than inline
 - ✅ ILoggerFactory pattern works well for DI
+- ✅ Project generators are modular and reusable

 ### Challenges:
 - ⚠️ Need to be careful with architecture decisions upfront